 RECORD BREAKERS WITH ROY CASTLE

-One of the strongest memories I have of this BBC kids TV show is the theme tune "Dedication" sung by presenter Roy Castle.
+One of the strongest memories I have of the BBC kids TV show Record Breakers is the theme tune "Dedication" sung by presenter Roy Castle.
 The programme aired from December 1972 until December 2001, with Roy presenting from the first episode until 1994 - this was one of those "must see" shows which was often discussed in the school playground.

 During the early shows, the founders of the Guinness Book of Records Norris McWhirter and his brother Ross also appeared on the show, and they were regularly tested on their incredible knowledge of the records in the book.